Higher Education and records governance: what you need to know

 • Serious Organised Crime groups: These actors are primarily motivated by profit but have low capability, so may attempt to compromise individuals in order to commit contract fraud or facilitate transport of contraband.

-All of these threat actors have varying levels of motivation and capability.
+All of these threat actors have varying levels of motivation and capability and continue to become more sophisticated.
 But it just takes one trusted insider for them to get in and cause damage.

 Could it happen to us?